gatherworkshops/Building-with-jQuery/slideshow/htmlbasics/tag-pairs-intro.md

-## Tag Pairs
+## Element Structure

-Every tag pair consists of an opening tag and a closing tag.

-	<tag> </tag>
+Every HTML element has a piece of code to start the element, <br>
+and a piece of code to end the element.

+	<p> </p>

+These pieces of code wrapped in `<` and `>` are known as "tags".

-And the actual content to display goes between them:
+The actual content to display goes between these tags.

-	<h1> My Awesome Page </h1>
+	<p> I love bunnies.
+Bunnies are great.
+Yay Bunnies. </p>

 Note:
-As you can see from the code we just wrote, each piece of content we put on the page is contained between an open and a closing tag, which describes the type of content.
+Each piece of content we put on the page is called an "element" of the page.

-Note that the tags match, except for the forward slash in the closing tag.
+To create an element, we put a piece of content between an opening tag and a closing tag.

+There is a set of HTML elements for us to choose from. `h1` and `p` are just two of the elements we could choose to use.

+The type of element we choose should describe the content between its tags.